yindaheng98/gogistery/protocol/README.md

 }
 ```

-Higher-level protocol(`Heart.ResponserHeart`) will call this function in a loop, to receive the request (`Request`) from lower-level protocol (i.e. http, grpc, etc, implemented by you) from registrant and send back the generated response and sending option (`Response` and `ResponseSendOption`).
+Higher-level protocol(`"heart/responser".Heart`) will call this function in a loop, to receive the request (`Request`) from lower-level protocol (i.e. http, grpc, etc, implemented by you) from registrant and send back the generated response and sending option (`Response` and `ResponseSendOption`).

 In the implementation of `ResponseProtocol`, you should do the following actions in `ResponseProtocol.Response`: